 Backpacking Europe — Full Guide to Backpacking through Europe

 The Complete Guide to Backpacking Europe

 Thank you for visiting The Savvy Backpacker.
 This page provides a comprehensive overview for planning your backpacking Europe trip.
-It is intended to be a good place to discover all the backpacking Europe articles on The Savvy Backpacker.
+It is intended to be a place where you can discover all the backpacking Europe articles on The Savvy Backpacker.

 Itinerary planning tips, finding cheap airfare to Europe, guide book reviews, financial planning, deciding what time of year to travel, and other planning advice. »See Articles

-Packing lists for men and women, how to choose a travel backpack, how to efficiently pack your backpack, untra-light travel advice, how to dress during the winter, and more. »See Articles
+Packing lists for men and women, how to choose a travel backpack, how to efficiently pack your backpack, ultra-light travel advice, how to dress during the winter, and more. »See Articles

 Guide to train travel in Europe, finding cheap airfare in Europe, using rail passes, surviving Ryanair, traveling by bus, car rentals, and more. »See Articles